preterer/speech/README.md

 ## TODO

 1. Publish on npm.
+2. License.
-2. Fix demo:build to not insert its files into dist folder.
+3. Fix demo:build to not insert its files into dist folder.